 The City Archaeology Program was founded in 1983 to protect Boston's irreplaceable archaeological resources.
 Boston has hundreds of known archaeological sites within the City's borders.
-Our City archaeologist, Joe Bagley, curates the archaeological collections at the City’s Archaeology Laboratory.
-He acts as the review and compliance agent for below-ground cultural resources in the City.
-Bagley also educates the public in archaeology through a number of City programs, and manages Rainsford Island, one of the City’s most important historical holdings.
+Archaeology staff curate the archaeological collections at the City’s Archaeology Laboratory.
+We act as the review and compliance agents for below-ground cultural resources in the City.
+We also educate the public in archaeology through a number of City programs, and manage Rainsford Island, one of the City’s most important historical holdings.

 Please make an appointment if you plan to meet with us.
 Learn more about our lab's location at 201 Rivermoor Street.

 A Tale of Two Privies

 Explore the stories of the Endicott Street brothel and Revere House privies.

 Archaeologists have conducted several surveys on Boston Common.
 These surveys have revealed long-buried stories of its many uses.

 Slavery in Boston

 This exhibit confronts Boston’s role in slavery and reveals the lives of individual enslaved people: the persistence of their community, their fight for freedom, and how the struggle for freedom continues today.